 IAEA Coordinated Research Projects (CRP)

-The results of this CRP are planned to be published in a Nuclear Energy Series document when the work of the CRP is completed.
+The results of this CRP are planned to be published in a Nuclear Energy Series report when the work of the CRP is completed.
 The report will include all of the results achieved during the course of this CRP and will serve as a source of information to support the application of wireless technologies in nuclear power plants in the IAEA Member States.